Once the travel bug bites there is no known antidote, and I know that I shall be happily infected until the end of my life.

 The last time I was there was in 2008 and Robbie once again, showed me a great time at a few of the late-night reggae clubs there.

-Carnival and the Sleng Teng Riddim 1986
+Notting Hill Carnival and the Sleng Teng Riddim 1986

-These relatives in Notting Hill had a loud sound system set up in front of their flat on the sidewalk and they were blasting Soca and Reggae Rhythms all afternoon but the one that stood out the most was the “Sleng Teng Riddim” (rhythm).
+My distant relatives in Notting Hill had a loud sound system set up in front of their flat on the sidewalk and they were blasting Soca and Reggae Rhythms all afternoon but the one that stood out the most was the “Sleng Teng Riddim” (rhythm).

 They played that Sleng Teng “riddim” repeatedly while manipulating the volume control at the same time to give it an offbeat staccato effect.